Kim Mitchell: 2004–present

 Mitchell entered the radio broadcasting industry, becoming an afternoon drivetime host on Toronto classic rock radio station Q107 (CILQ-FM) from April 2004 until August 2015.

 On November 15, 2004, Mitchell was awarded the National Achievement Award by SOCAN at the 2004 SOCAN Awards in Toronto.

 In 2006, Mitchell provided a guitar solo on the song "Wind It Up" from the Barenaked Ladies' album Barenaked Ladies Are Me.

 Mitchell opened for Def Leppard at the Molson Amphitheatre in Toronto on July 16, 2007.
 His eighth studio album, Ain't Life Amazing, was released on July 17, 2007.

 Mitchell has been on the same live bill with many acts over the course of his solo career including Sammy Hagar, Def Leppard, Aerosmith, and Van Halen.

 In January 2016, Mitchell suffered a heart attack, for which he underwent emergency surgery.

 On May 21, 2020, Mitchell was inducted into the Canadian Songwriters Hall of Fame, although due to the COVID-19 pandemic in Canada the honour was not formally presented to him until 2021.

-On Oct 02, 2021, Mitchell performed a sold-out show at the "Sarnia OktBorderFest" in Point Edward, Ontario, followed by the Barenaked Ladies.
+On October 2, 2021, Mitchell performed a sold-out show at the "Sarnia OktBorderFest" in Point Edward, Ontario, followed by the Barenaked Ladies.
 It is estimated that over 6,000 people were in attendance over the two-night event.
-Audience members were required to show proof of full vaccination or results of a COVID-19 test.
-Organizers arranged for a test provider to be set up outside the concert fences for ticket buyers without full vaccinations.